and welcome to the second part of our “How to talk about time?” mini series.

 - Es ist viertel nach halb 8 (07:45)

-If you can assume that the hour is known, you don’t have to say it.
+First up, let’s assume that we and the person we’re talking to know the hour we’re talking about.
+In that case, we can just skip it and only use the difference.
 For example: you and your friend have to catch a train that will leave at 18:50 and now it is 18:25.

 - “Wann fährt der Zug los?”